LibraryCarpentry/lc-open-refine/_episodes/13-looking-up-data.md

 In other cases people have built reconciliation applications for a specific service which you can download and run yourself.
 These vary in how they work, and what it takes to run them locally.
 For example there are multiple reconciliation applications for VIAF.
 Even for the same service (e.g. VIAF) different reconciliation applications (written by different people)  can work in different ways and potentially give different results - so caveat emptor!

-One of the most common ways of using the reconciliation option in OpenRefine is with an extension (see below for more on extensions to OpenRefine) can use linked data sources for reconciliation.
+One of the most common ways of using the reconciliation option in OpenRefine is with an extension (see below for more on extensions to OpenRefine) which can use linked data sources for reconciliation.
 The RDF extension by Stuart Kenny can be downloaded from [https://github.com/stkenny/grefine-rdf-extension/releases](https://github.com/stkenny/grefine-rdf-extension/releases).

-There also exist extensions to do reconciliation against local data such as csv files (see [http://okfnlabs.org/reconcile-csv/](http://okfnlabs.org/reconcile-csv/)) and maintained lists of values (see [http://okfnlabs.org/projects/nomenklatura/index.html](http://okfnlabs.org/projects/nomenklatura/index.html)).
+Other extensions are available to do reconciliation against local data such as csv files (see [http://okfnlabs.org/reconcile-csv/](http://okfnlabs.org/reconcile-csv/)) and maintained lists of values (see [http://okfnlabs.org/projects/nomenklatura/index.html](http://okfnlabs.org/projects/nomenklatura/index.html)).

 For more information on using Reconciliation services see [https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API](https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API)